A very warm and special double "thank you" to best‑selling author Richard Castle for so kindly

 Collins and Harkness both becoming deeply involved with demons and legends just after Lindsay

 Parker's death.
-Both apparently convinced that Parker had been murdered, and probably Andrews,
+Both apparently convinced that Parker had been murdered,

 too.
 Both being warned by the same person.